 - Doctor of Musical Arts in string instrument performance

 In addition, the School of Music offers the Artist Diploma program for exceptional string performers who seek a conservatory approach rather than the traditional course of study leading to an academic degree with a performance major.
-It’s available to both pre-baccalaureate and post-baccalaureate students.
+It’s available to post-baccalaureate students.

 Scholarship support is available for talented undergraduate music majors.
 Assistantships that include full-tuition remission plus a stipend are available for graduate students.

 Misha Galaganov, BM, MM, DMA – Division Chair of Strings, Professor of Viola

 Elisabeth Adkins, BM, MM, MMA, DMA – Professor of Violin